chrisalxlng/devops-project-sose23/concept.md

 - Production (`prod`)
   - The `prod` environment is the place where real-world customers use and depend on this application which is why this environment needs to be stable
-- Staging (`staging`)
-  - The `staging` environment is almost an exact replica of the `prod` environment and is used to test all aspects of the application in a scenario where outer conditions resemble the real-world use case of the `prod` environment
 - Development (`dev`)
   - The `dev` environment is is used during development and can therefore be unstable at times